What Is Educational Planning?

 Educational planners typically hold graduate degrees.
 You might also consider becoming a licensed teacher or earning additional degrees in education.
 Administrators within schools or districts are commonly involved in educational planning.

 |Key Skills||Interpersonal communication; analytical; decision-making|

 As an educational planner, you might look at a number of issues, trends or policies that are affecting education.
 These factors may include cost, equality of access, new technologies, curriculum or learning and teaching methods.
 Some educational planners might work to help develop schools in a third-world country.
 You might also find yourself working with state or national agencies to shape educational standards.
 In addition to conducting research on educational policies, you might train and help implement a program.

 Career statistics aren't available specifically for educational planners; however, the U.S. Bureau of Labor Statistics (BLS) reported projected growth for related professions.
-The BLS indicated a growth rate of 11% for instructional coordinators during 2016-2026, while elementary, middle and high school principals could see 8% growth (www.bls.gov).
-The BLS indicated that this average employment growth is due in part to a need to fill positions due to retirement.
+The BLS indicated a growth rate of 6% for instructional coordinators during 2019-2029, while elementary, middle and high school principals could see 4% growth (www.bls.gov).
+The BLS indicated that this average to faster than the average employment growth is due in part to a need to fill positions due to retirement.

 Graduate Degree Programs

 Educational policy and planning, educational administration and policy, or similar programs are the more common graduate degree programs available to prepare you for a career as an educational planner.
 Often, programs are multi-disciplinary in nature, blending coursework in education, sociology, political science and economics.
 Typically, curricula are based heavily in designing and conducting research.
 In addition to local, state and national education policy and planning, graduate programs might also include topics in international education.